 - Helped my readers by sharing helpful resources and strategies

-Thus, the idea to monetize came to me much later.
+The idea to monetize came to me much later.

 But when I got the idea to monetize my blog, things started moving quickly.

-And when I launched Blogging Explorer in late 2018, I had a completely different approach.
+When I launched Blogging Explorer in late 2018, I had a completely different approach.

 I know starting a blog to make money online can feel overwhelming.
 It’s difficult to know where to start and how to make sure you don’t waste your precious time on the wrong things.